 - the view that describes the purpose of the button’saction

 .
-Don’t encode the visibility in this view.
-UseisVisible
+Don’t encode visibility logic in this view. -

 isEnabled

 - whether the button is enabled.
-In this example, true is always used. -
+Use context to determine state. -

 isVisible